 That doesn’t even take into account the Universe that we have no knowledge of at this time.
 Even so, you can explore the night sky through the lens of a telescope at the Museum of Arts and Sciences

-After Sky Over Macon, if the sky is clear, you can view the night sky through several powerful telescopes of different types in the Museum’s Observatory, including 8-, 10- and 14-inch Celestron Schmidt-Cassegrains, and a 17-inch Dobsonian.
+After Sky Over Macon, if the sky is clear, you can view the night sky through several powerful telescopes of different types in the Museum’s Observatory, including 8-, 10- and 14-inch Celestron Schmidt-Cassegrains, 17-inch Dobsonian, and our recently-commissioned Meade LX200, a 10-inch commercial telescope just like the one that recorded the 2012 impact on the planet Jupiter.

 The Observatory is free for everyone—however, donations are encouraged and greatly appreciated!